Meson thermalization with a hot medium in the open Schwinger model: Meson thermalization dynamics

 The temperature $T$ is another important parameter in heavy-ion collision experiments, hence, this section is dedicated to exploring the effect of varying the temperature on the thermalization time $\mathcal{T}$ of the string at fixed $N = 12$.
 The temperatures explored do not fall lower than 10 to comply with the requirement from QBM that $T \gg H_S$, as discussed in section~\ref{sec:thermalization_times_vs_various_parameters}.

 In figure~\ref{fig:thermalization_time_vs_T} we plot $\mathcal{T}$ as a function of $T$ for $D = 2, 5$, $l_0 = 0.0, 0.5$, and $m = 0.1, 1.0$.
 The conclusion from this figure is that the thermalization time increases with temperature.
 This is a feature of the Schwinger model that differs from the expectation of quarkonia in QGP~\cite{PhysRevD.110.074040}.
 For low temperatures we have a faster increase of $\mathcal{T}$ with increasing $T$.
 Above a certain temperature, we enter a linear regime.
-Here the second term of Eq.~\eqref{eq:lindblad_jump_operator_definition} is negligible compared to the first term which is independent of $T$.
 The figure also reassures the previous results in that at any fixed $T$ for a wide range of $T$, increasing $D, l_0$ or $m$ results in a larger $\mathcal{T}$.

+In Eq.~(A3) of~\cite{open_schwinger}, the authors provide an approximation for the relaxation rate, which exhibits a quadratic dependence on the Lindblad jump operators in the numerator.
+Expanding this quadratic dependence results in a sum of terms proportional to \( 1/T^0 \), \( 1/T \), and \( 1/T^2 \).
+Consequently, the thermalization time is inversely proportional to this sum, directly explaining the observed increase in thermalization time with temperature in figure~\ref{fig:thermalization_time_vs_T}, as well as the initial nonlinear behavior and the transition to a linear regime.
+To quantitatively capture this dependence, we fit the data in figure~\ref{fig:thermalization_time_vs_T} using the function